 The primary objective of the adoption regulations is to protect the welfare and interests of children placed for adoption.
 The regulations seek to achieve this and avoid harms that might occur if adoption practices were to be unregulated.
 The hierarchy of objectives of the proposed regulations is to:

 - Protect the rights and wellbeing of adoptive children

 - Protect the rights and wellbeing of parents who place their children for adoption

 - Protect the rights and wellbeing of adoptive parents

 - Minimise the administrative burden in achieving the above objectives.

-The majority of changes in the proposed regulations relate to updating terminology and administrative forms.
+The majority of changes in the proposed regulations related to updating terminology and administrative forms.

-The proposed regulations also introduce adoption plans that will consolidate all of the considerations and decisions made by the parties to an adoption concerning contact and information exchange.
-The proposed regulations require the applicants understand the importance of forming an adoption plan in relation to a child.
+The regulations introduced adoption plans that will consolidate all of the considerations and decisions made by the parties to an adoption concerning contact and information exchange.
+The regulations require applicants to understand the importance of forming an adoption plan in relation to a child.

 Adoption Regulatory Impact Statement

 The Adoption Regulatory Impact Statement, which examines the costs and benefits of the proposed regulations, the draft regulations 2019 and the Human Rights Certificate are available to download and view: